 Many audits and inspections involve measuring tools and other empirical methods, but there are times when a simple visual inspection will be required.
 In those cases, having some reference pictures of what a process is supposed to look like can help immensely in the auditor’s job.

 Digital checklists allow you to embed images, videos, or audio into a checklist to enhance its descriptiveness and help with daily tasks.
 While you can include images on a paper checklist, the amount of room they would take up would be impractical, especially if you have a lot of visual information you want to convey.
 Digital methods don’t have this space constraint, making them the perfect tool for customizing and tailoring checklists to specific needs.
 Additionally, important information can be highlighted in a checklist using multimedia elements, such as images in JPG or PNG format, providing further elaboration on inspection findings and aiding in efficient audit processes.
 These checklists can also be easily saved or printed as a PDF, making them easily accessible for future reference or sharing with others.
 With the help of a digital checklist maker, creating and utilizing these simple drag and drop elements becomes even easier and more efficient.

-Reporting Features Make Digital Checklists Easier to Act On
+Reporting and Analytics Features Make Digital Checklists Easier to Act On

 Inspections are more than just a tool to prove legal compliance with government regulations; they also give insights into how your manufacturing operations are going.
 What’s working, and what needs improvement?

 But to do so, you’ll need all the data in one place for easy analysis.
 Trying to analyze trends on paper or through a spreadsheet can be cumbersome and requires a lot of manual data entry, but app-based auditing software removes this administrative burden.
 Some services even offer instant data visualization and the automatic creation of graphs and charts for this purpose, making it easier to act on the data collected through the use of digital checklists on both iOS and Android platforms.
 These features also help ensure compliance with industry regulations by providing a comprehensive overview of data and allowing for easy tracking and reporting of specific tasks.

 Best of all, everything is presented to you as soon as the final number is crunched.
 There’s no waiting time, resulting in faster corrective actions for detected problems.